SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-perspective.md

 });
 ```

-> To avoid cluttering the initial URL, we recommend navigating the views of a perspective to empty path routes and using a navigation hint to differentiate.
+> To maintain a clean URL, we recommend navigating the parts and views of a perspective to empty path routes and using a navigation hint to differentiate.

 > Use the `canMatchWorkbenchView` guard to match a route only when navigating a view with a particular hint.